sauraen/OoTAnimInterp/README.md

   downwards, and keep going until it points down and backwards.
 If these were the two orientations to interpolate between, the slerp algorithm would find the shortest path, which is going around backwards, the wrong way.
-There's no way the game would know about this, and the naive algorithm also has this behavior when only one of the Euler angles is changing.
+There's no way the game would know about the limits of rotation of your arm.
+(Besides, the naive algorithm also has this behavior, for example when only one of the Euler angles is changing.)

 ### How does OoT represent rotations (and other transformations)?

-OoT uses a matrix stack in sys_matrix.c.
-In the SkelAnime context, the matrix state currently being manipulated on the stack is the `model` matrix *M*, which is the transformation from the coordinate space of the limb into world space.
+OoT uses a matrix stack in `sys_matrix.c`.
+In the SkelAnime context, the matrix state currently being manipulated on the stack is the `model` matrix *M*, which is the transformation from the coordinate space of the limb into world space *w*.
 That is, for a vertex *v* in the limb's DL, *w = Mv*.
 Actually the RSP multiplies the model, view, and projection matrices like *PVM* and applies the resulting single matrix to the vertex, *w = (PVM)v*.
-This is the same as *w = P * (V * (M * v))*; matrices and transformations are applied to the vertex right to left, simply because the rightmost matrix is the one immediately next to *v*.
+This is the same as *w = P
+* (V * (M * v))*; matrices and transformations are applied to the vertex right to left, simply because the rightmost matrix is the one immediately next to *v*.
+(Matrix multiplication is not commutative, changing the order gives a different result.)

 When a transform is applied to the matrix on the stack, it's applied on the right.
 So if the stack currently holds *M* and you call `Matrix_Mult` with